shervinea/cheatsheet-translation/et/cs-229-machine-learning-tips-and-tricks.md

 **13. ROC ― The receiver operating curve, also noted ROC, is the plot of TPR versus FPR by varying the threshold.
 These metrics are are summed up in the table below:**

-&#10230; ROC - Vastuvõtja töökõver on graafik, millel kuvatakse TPR-i ja FPR-i suhet erineval lävel.
-Need mõõdikud on kokku võetud allolevas tabelis.
+&#10230; ROC ― Vastuvõtja töökõver on graafik, millel kuvatakse TPR-i ja FPR-i suhet erineval lävel.
+Need mõõdikud on kokku võetud allolevas tabelis:

 <br>